-In the first episode of the upcoming Roseanne reboot, the titular character, Roseanne Conner — played, of course, by star and creator Roseanne Barr — faces off against her now-estranged sister Jackie, played by the perpetually underrated Laurie Metcalf.
+In the first episode of the upcoming Roseanne reboot, the titular character, Roseanne Conner — played, of course, by star and namesake Roseanne Barr — faces off against her now-estranged sister Jackie, played by the perpetually underrated Laurie Metcalf.
 Jackie shows up to the Conner home decked out in some “I’m with her” gear: a pink pussy hat and “Nasty Woman” T-shirt.
 They call each other “deplorable” and “snowflake.”

 At one point, Roseanne mockingly asks Jackie if she’d like to take a knee while the family says grace before thanking the Lord for “making America great again.”
 If you can’t tell, Roseanne voted for President Donald Trump and Jackie supported Hillary Clinton — but in a twist, she admits she actually voted for Jill Stein.